 Analysis has shown this error to be due to several causes, but primarily to the normal hunt of the gyro compass.

-Since the generated relative bearing depends on the compass, this hunt, which is usually about 40 minutes, at least, is transmitted to the battery, augmented by whatever lag may occur in the range keeper and in the designation system.
+Since the generated relative bearing depends on the compass, this hunt, which is usually about 40 minutes, at least, is transmitted to the battery, sugmented by whatever lag may occur in the range keeper and in the designation system.
 It is understood that efforts are being made to develop an improved compass.
 The Bureau of Ordnance is studying the elimination of such of these errors as are inherent to the fire control system.

 Another development in the near future is expected to be the use of the radio direction finder for indicating the bearing of the plane.
 The Bureau of Engineering is working on this problem and promises reasonable accuracy.
 If this proves successful, the advantage will be evident.
-At present the bearing plane must be able to - with the present stage of development, we may employ indirect fire to spray an enemy formation, but we cannot deliver an effective fire against a single target by this method.
+At present the bearing plane must be able to -

-- (a) see the enemy.
+(a) see the enemy.

-- (b) be visible to the firing ship, and

-- (c) be identified by the firing ship.
+- (b) be visible to the firing ship, and - (c) be identified by the firing ship.